Hiking can be hard on your knees, no matter how physically fit you are. However, you can support your knees by using a brace, sleeve or strap.

 If you’re experiencing knee pain while hiking, remember to take it slow and alleviate pressure on your knees.

-Only carry the hiking essentials and keep your load light, and take extra care when hiking downhill.
+Only carry the hiking essentials and keep your load light, and take extra care when hiking downhill on your next hike.

-When choosing a knee brace or knee sleeve for hiking, consider the level of support you need, the size and the material.
+When choosing the right knee brace or knee sleeve for hiking, consider the level of support you need, the size and the material.
+A comfortable fit is also key.

 Whether you’re looking for a full knee brace, a strap or compression sleeve, there is an option that will provide knee support for hiking.